2026 Poland 2050 leadership election: Joanna Mucha

 Joanna Mucha announced her candidacy on 29 October.
 Mucha was first elected to the Sejm in 2007 as a part of the Civic Platform, becoming the Minister of Sport and Tourism from 2011 until 2013.
-She previously ran for party chairman of the Civic Platform in 2019, but withdrew to support Borys Budka.
+She previously ran for party chairman of the Civic Platform in 2020, but withdrew to support Borys Budka.
 Ultimately, she defected to Poland 2050 in 2021, becoming part of the party's parliamentary representation.

-Mucha desires to strongly present Poland 2050 as a centrist party in between the polarizing liberal Civic Coalition and right-wing Law and Justice.
+Mucha desires to strongly present Poland 2050 as a centrist party in between the liberal-conservative Civic Coalition and the right-wing Law and Justice.
 However, she rejects any coalition with the latter.
-Mucha is also critical of the party's former alliance with the Polish People's Party.
-She seeks for Poland 2050 to secure a victory matching its result 2 years before (where PL2050 and PSL scored 14.4% together), and for this victory to ensure a continuation of the incumbent coalition.
+Mucha was also critical of the party's former alliance with the Polish People's Party, and opposes forming any electoral blocs for the next parliamentary election.
+She seeks to have Poland 2050 to secure a victory matching its result 2 years before (where PL2050 and PSL scored 14.4% together), and for this victory to ensure a continuation of the incumbent coalition.
 She seeks to return the party to its "roots" as a "project of the future", orienting the party around climate and digitization issues, such as AI adoption, and promises to form Poland 2050 into a party that "sees, hears and feels, recognizes and understands the needs of Poles."

+Mucha was a member of the alliance against frontrunner Pełczyńska-Nałęcz.
+She criticized Katarzyna Pełczyńska-Nałęcz, stating she deviated from the ideology of the party.

+Mucha was eliminated in the first round of the election, earning 18% of the vote, close behind Hennig-Kloska, who entered the runoff with 20%.
+In the second round, Mucha endorsed Hennig-Kloska.